TCC Tobacco Free Environment Policy

 |Legal Reference:||Oklahoma State Statute, Title 21, Section 1247|

 |Oklahoma Governor Executive Order 2012-01|

 |Oklahoma State Statute, Title 63, Section 1-1523|

 Scientific studies have shown that public health is endangered by both direct and indirect tobacco smoke and the use of smokeless tobacco products.
 Therefore, in an effort to better ensure a healthier and safer environment for our students, faculty, staff and guests, the College will implement the following procedures.

 Tulsa Community College prohibits smoking or the use of tobacco products on all property owned, leased or contracted for use by Tulsa Community College.
 This includes both indoor and outdoor areas such as, but not limited to, classrooms, laboratories, offices, work areas, vestibules, hallways, enclosed walkways, restrooms, elevators, stairwells, sidewalks, parking lots, and green spaces, etc. This policy also includes vehicles owned, leased, or rented for College business.

-The prohibition includes, but is not limited to, cigarettes, cigars, chewing tobacco, pipes, hookahs, e-cigarettes, dip, snuff, smokeless pouches, or any form of loose leaf or rolled tobacco.
+The prohibition includes, but is not limited to, cigarettes, cigars, chewing tobacco, pipes, hookahs, e-cigarettes, vaping devices, dip, snuff, smokeless pouches, or any form of loose leaf or rolled tobacco.